-The Authority participates in the Commonwealth's fringe benefit programs, including health insurance, unemployment, and pension for which it is billed by the Commonwealth.
+The Authority participates in the Commonwealth's fringe benefit programs, including health insurance, unemployment, pension and other postemployment benefits for which it is billed by the Commonwealth.
 Worker's compensation insurance is purchased as a separate policy within the Authority's insurance portfolio.